Jewelry Retailer

 Methodology

-We conducted sessions with twenty-one participants over five days.
-One of three moderators conducted all sessions.
-Each session was scheduled for 90 minutes in length.
-Moderators followed a semi-structured test guide.
-All sessions were conducted remotely via Zoom and were video recorded.
-The participants tested three interactive Figma prototypes.
-The presentation of the various prototypes was counterbalanced to reduced learning effects and bias.
+We held sessions with twenty-one participants over five days.
+Each session lasted 90 minutes.
+One of three moderators conducted all sessions using a semi-structured test guide.
+All sessions were held remotely via Zoom and recorded on video.
+The participants tested three interactive Figma prototypes, with the presentation order of the prototypes counterbalanced to minimize learning effects and bias.

-We asked the participants open-ended questions and gave them tasks to complete.
-They shared their opinions and experiences and provided feedback on various elements within the website.
-We collected qualitative and quantitative data related to their activities and comments.
+We asked participants open-ended questions and gave them tasks to complete.
+They shared their opinions and experiences and provided feedback on various elements of the website.
+We collected both qualitative and quantitative data related to their activities and comments.

 Participants